LCOGT/lcogtsnpipe/manual.md

 ### WCS solution
 * **Call**: ```-s wcs```
 * **Description**: Generate a WCS solution for a given observation.
-In general, this stage does not need to be run when starting analysis from observations that have been reduced with Banzai (which is recommended) as Banzai solves the WCS solution.
+In general, this stage does not need to be run when starting analysis from observations that have been reduced with Banzai (which is recommended) as Banzai solves the WCS solution (end in `.e91.fits`).
 * **Recommended Options**:

 * **Other Options**:
     * ```--catalog=CATALOG```: where CATALOG is either usnoa2, usnob1, 2mass, or apass.
 If this option is not specified then the following catalogs are tried: ['2mass', 'usnoa2', 'usnob1']
 * **How to tell if this step worked**:
     * If the pipeline thinks it was successful, then the column wcs in the photlco table of the database will have a 0 in it, if it wasn't able to find a solution the value in this column will be 9999
+    * Alternately, run ```lscloop.py -n <snname> -e <epoch> -b wcs``` and any other criteria you'd like to filter on to get a list of files that failed the WCS stage
     * Additionally, when the pipeline fails on this step it sets the quality from 127 to 1.
     * To inspect images for which the wcs step failed:
         * open DS9